-LNER D49 (Hunt) class no. 366 The Oakley Mick Bayliss Wally West scratchbuilt locos 8th February 202015th March 2020 LNER D49 (Hunt) Class 4-4-0 no. 366 The Oakley.
-Built circa early-sixties from scratch by Walter (Wally) West using non-insulated wheels turned from good quality castings.
+LNER D49 (Hunt) class no. 366 The Oakley Mick Bayliss Wally West scratchbuilt locos 8th February 202015th April 2020 LNER D49 (Hunt) Class 4-4-0 no. 366 The Oakley.
+Built circa early-sixties from scratch by Walter (Wally) West using non-insulated wheels turned from good quality castings, probably by Miller, Swan & Co.
 The split axles and insulated spacers between the frames allow power to be collected from the tender wheels and transferred to the loco via strong springs, which also represent water hoses under the fallplate.
 The motor and 12:1 gears are of the short Bonds type.
 Power is also collected by plunger pick-ups on the driving wheels.
 All brake blocks are made from non conductive material to eliminate shorting across the brake rigging.
 All loco driving and tender axles have sprung hornblocks.
 Painted by Wally Mayhew in fully lined LNER passenger green livery.
 This model has had a hard life, but still works well and is shown in use on Arthur Dewar’s layout in Jack Ray’s book ‘Model Railways and their builders’ published by Atlantic Press.